ngxs/store/docs/concepts/store/error-handling.md

 # Error Handling

+## Deterministic vs Non-deterministic

+Firstly, it is good to understand that your error handling approach should consider two different classes of error: Deterministic and Non-deterministic errors.

+### Deterministic errors:

+- These are repeatable errors that you would expect during the normal course of operation of your application.
+- The condition for this error to happen is fully determined by the state of the application (hence the word "deterministic").
+- `Determinism` is the property that you will always get the same output given the same input.
+- If the application's data remains unchanged, then an erroring operation will always fail, no matter how many times it is retried.
+- You should consider how your code should handle these errors as part of building a robust application.
+- Some example approaches (from the 4xx HTTP status codes):
+  - Bad request (400): The data that you are sending is in the incorrect format, something definitely needs to change with what you are sending.
+  - Not Found (404): The requested item is not found, so you need to make a decision on how to respond to this scenario.

+### Non-deterministic errors:

+- These are errors generally occur as a result of the environment within which your application operates.
+For example, the network or a server failure could cause this type of error.
+- Because this type of error lacks `Determinism` (see definition above), then it is possible that retrying the operation could lead to success.
+It is recommended to decide on a retry strategy that makes sense for the application experience that you wish to offer.
+- Some example approaches (from the 5xx HTTP status codes - "server-side" errors ):
+  - Internal Server Error (500): Something went wrong with the server.
+Things could succeed on retry, but it really depends on how resilient your server side is.
+Not recommended to retry for too long because this type of error could take more than a negligible time to resolve.
+  - Gateway Timeout (504): There is a connection timeout, so it may be a good idea to check if there is network availability before retrying too many times.

-## Recommended Approach
+## Recommended Approach in NGXS

 It is recommended to handle errors within your `@Action` function in your state:

-### Deterministice errors:
+### Deterministic errors:

 - `Update the state` to capture the error details
   - Ensure that the relevant selectors cater for these error states and provide information for your user to respond to the error accordingly
 - OR `dispatch` an action that sends the error details to the necessary state or service
   - This action could be picked up by an application level error state or could be picked up by a service that is listening to the action stream (see [Action Handlers](../actions/action-handlers.md))

 ### Non-deterministic errors:

 - Respond to the error accordingly(retry, abort, etc.)
 - AND use one of the deterministic error handling mechanisms above to inform your user about the situation

 ## Fallback Error Handling